CurtainUp

 Fight Director: Mark Olsen

-Running time: 3 hours and 20 minutes with two 10-minute intermissions
+Running Time: 3 hours, with 2 10-minute intermissions

 Subscribe to our FREE email updates with a note from editor Elyse Sommer about additions to the website -- with main page hot links to the latest features posted at our numerous locations.
 To subscribe, E-mail: esommer@curtainup.comesommer@curtainup.com